There are two holy spirits in the gospels.

-Understanding the Spirit of God and the Spirit of Christ in the gospels is challenging for many.
+Understanding the spirit of God and the Spirit of Christ in the gospels is challenging.

-Another challenge in the gospels is that the expression “the Spirit” described the Spirit of God that came on Christ and led Him into the wilderness, and Jesus used the expression “the Spirit” to describe the Spirit of Christ in the kingdom of heaven, beginning in Matthew 5:2, “Blessed are the poor in the Spirit (τῷ πνεύματι) for theirs is the kingdom of heaven.”
+Another challenge of the gospels is that the expression “the spirit” describes the spirit of God that led Jesus into the wilderness, and the Spirit of Christ in the kingdom of heaven, beginning in Matthew 5:2, “Blessed are the poor in the Spirit (τῷ πνεύματι) for theirs is the kingdom of heaven.”

 After the Day of Pentecost, “spirit” without the article only described the spirit of God.
 John said, “spirit was not yet given because Jesus was not yet glorified” (John 7:39).

 In Matthew 1:20, we read “That which is conceived of spirit is holy,” and in Matthew 22:43, Jesus said, “How then does David in spirit call Him, Lord.”
 Both verses describe the Spirit of Christ.